siegerts/astro-lucia-auth-neon/README.md

 npx prisma generate
 ```

 4. Push the schema to your database.
 Now, the table structure is reflected in your Neon database.
+This is a minimal schema used by Lucia.

 ```
 npx prisma db push